Archive for the ‘Philosophy’ Category

 Bomb Scare

 Warning, pre-explosion.
-Also chemical spill scare, etc. Ordered to
+Also chemical spill scare, etc. Ordered to evacuate.

 Probability: very low. (low-density residential neighborhood)